nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `JeeqTracker` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a company**
+**Use case: Delete a client**

 **MSS**

 1. User requests to list companies
 2. JeeqTracker shows a list of companies
-3. User requests to delete a specific company in the list
+3. User requests to delete a specific client in the list
-4. JeeqTracker deletes the company
+4. JeeqTracker deletes the client

     Use case ends.